The Definitive Guide to NoSQL Databases

 MongoDB has a flexible schema storage, which means stored objects are not necessarily required to have the same structure or fields.
 MongoDB also has some optimization features, which distributes the data collections across, resulting in overall performance improvement and a more balanced system.

-Other NoSQL database systems, such as Apache CouchDB, are also document store type database, and share a lot of features with MongoDB, with the exception that the database can be accessed using RESTful APIs.
+Other NoSQL database systems, such as Apache CouchDB, are also document store databases and share many features with MongoDB.
+One notable difference is that CouchDB provides a RESTful API for interacting with the database.

 REST is an architectural style consisting of a coordinated set of architectural constraints applied to components, connectors, and data elements, within the World Wide Web.
 It relies on a stateless, client-server, cacheable communications protocol (e.g., the HTTP protocol).
 RESTful applications use HTTP requests to post, read data, and delete data.

-One of the most widely used NoSQL databases is Cassandra, developed by Facebook.
-Cassandra is a column store database that includes a lot of features aimed at reliability and fault tolerance.
+One of the most widely used NoSQL databases is Cassandra, a column store database that includes a lot of features aimed at reliability and fault tolerance.

 Rather than providing an in-depth look at each NoSQL DBMS, Cassandra and MongoDB, two of the most widely used NoSQL database management systems, will be explored in the next subsections.